 A small pattern repeated across the tablecloth.
 This can be the tiny “cigale” or cicada that is traditionally used decoratively on pottery and glassware in Provence.
 Perhaps it’s the calisson, a sweet treat from Provence.
 Or it can be olives, lemons or a simple geometric design.

-This design is often more subdued and easy to mix and match with other designs.
+This design is more subdued and easy to mix and match with other designs.
+Perfect if your crockery or table decoration is more elaborate.

 This design is great if you want to use the tablecloth on tables of different sizes.
 Place the tablecloth on a smaller table and you can easily fold the cloth under at the end without affecting the overall design.